-In 2018, Humanity & Inclusion launched two projects aimed at improving rural livelihoods.
-This involves training and coaching small-scale farmers and artisans from vulnerable populations to enable them to join professional networks and improve the quality and profitability of sustainable production, as well as the economic sectors in which these activities operate.
+In 2018, HI launched two projects aimed at improving rural livelihoods.
+This involves training and coaching small-scale farmers and artisans from vulnerable populations to enable them to join professional networks and improve the quality and profitability of sustainable production.

 Situation of the country